Hooodini/HooECS/README.md

 If active, removes the entity from all systems without removing the entity from the engine.

+#### Entity:getEngine()

+Returns the engine this entity belongs to.

+#### Entity:getChildren()

+Returns the children this entity has or nil if there are none.

+#### Entity:copy()

+Returns a new entity with a deep copy of all components.
+This means there will be a copy of all components and all values will be the same.

+#### Entity:shallowCopy()

+Returns a new entity with a shallow copy of all components.
+This means modifying the component of one of the two entities will cause modifications to both.

+#### Entity:update(dt)

+Overwrite this function to get an update callback before any system is updated.
+Useful for modifying component data before system processing.
+This function has to be set before the entity is added to the engine.
+Otherwise use Entity:setUpdate() instead.

+#### Entity:setUpdate(newUpdateFunction)

+- **newUpdateFunction** (Function) - The new function that should be called on update.

+Provide an update function to the entity and add it to the engine entity update list if already added to an engine.
+If called without parameter, the current update function is removed and the entity is removed from the engine entity update list.

 ### Component
 Collection of functions for creating and working with Component classes.
 There is no `Component` class; As components are only 'data bags', you can just use standard middleclass classes to implement your components.